-Part of the reason why it has taken me this long to write up Summer 2009 is that, among other pscyho/social disorders, I have an extreme case of mild megalomania, or the more romantic term that I prefer to use when ever so self-centeredly referring to myself, “delusions of grandeur.”
+Part of the reason why it has taken me this long to write up "What I Did This Summer" is that, among other pscyho/social disorders, I have an extreme case of mild megalomania, or the more romantic term that I prefer to use when ever so self-centeredly referring to myself, "delusions of grandeur."

 I seem to entertain this lofty notion that I am a woman in demand.
 That I have a lot of things going on.
 That my calendar is an extraordinary balancing act of meetings, appointments, engagements, activities, functions and every other synonym that represents an event for which I must be present.
 That it would be darn near impossible to chronicle very single thing in my life, say, on a blog, let alone a single blog post, it all in a timely, yet meaningful manner because my life is So!

 Of, ssshh, it.

 But, as I clicked back through my google calendar, scrolled row by row up the excel spreadsheet that I use to record events in obsessive, compulsive, multi-celled detail, and skimmed the almost two dozen half-written blog posts that I started over the last season, I realize that “How I Spent My Summer Vacation" is not nearly an overwhelming topic as I thought.
 In fact, I captured my entire summer in a paltry 14 bullet points so sadly insignificant they were buried deep within the recesses of a story about cleaning out leftover feelings.

 Even if I “stretched” my summer beyond the officially sanctioned boundaries of the summer equinox and the autumnal solstice, to include, say any and all months during which the weather in LA feels like summer, I'd still be at a loss for specific examples of why I was so busy that I hardly time to do anything but...